httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

       content coding is applied
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

-If other digest-algorithm values are defined, the associated encoding MUST either be represented as a quoted string or MUST NOT include ";" or "," in the character sets used for the encoding.

 # Use of Digest when acting on resources {#acting-on-resources}